Holographic principle: Black hole information paradox

 Hawking's calculation suggested that the radiation which black holes emit is not related in any way to the matter that they absorb.
 The outgoing light rays start exactly at the edge of the black hole and spend a long time near the horizon, while the infalling matter only reaches the horizon much later.
 The infalling and outgoing mass/energy interact only when they cross.
 It is implausible that the outgoing state would be completely determined by some tiny residual scattering.

 Hawking interpreted this to mean that when black holes absorb some photons in a pure state described by a wave function, they re-emit new photons in a thermal mixed state described by a density matrix.
 This would mean that quantum mechanics would have to be modified because, in quantum mechanics, states which are superpositions with probability amplitudes never become states which are probabilistic mixtures of different possibilities.

-Troubled by this paradox, Gerard 't Hooft analyzed the emission of Hawking radiation in more detail.
-He noted that when Hawking radiation escapes, there is a way in which incoming particles can modify the outgoing particles.
-Their gravitational field would deform the horizon of the black hole, and the deformed horizon could produce different outgoing particles than the undeformed horizon.
-When a particle falls into a black hole, it is boosted relative to an outside observer, and its gravitational field assumes a universal form. 't Hooft showed that this field makes a logarithmic tent-pole shaped bump on the horizon of a black hole, and like a shadow, the bump is an alternative description of the particle's location and mass.
-For a four-dimensional spherical uncharged black hole, the deformation of the horizon is similar to the type of deformation which describes the emission and absorption of particles on a string-theory world sheet.
-Since the deformations on the surface are the only imprint of the incoming particle, and since these deformations would have to completely determine the outgoing particles, 't Hooft believed that the correct description of the black hole would be by some form of string theory.